Stefania-7/Continuous_Soccer_Pass_Detection/README.md

 In this repository there are the main files containing the datasets and the code to compute the results obtained.

+Raw sensor data (dataset used during the code as "full-game.csv") can be downloaded from: https://www.iis.fraunhofer.de/en/ff/lv/dataanalytics/ek/download.html

 The **data** folder contains all the main datasets and csv files used for the project.
 They are divided into various folders for clarity.

 The **lowPass.py** file contains the code to detect soccer passes that occur during the match.